Fed Paid Banks and Funds $400 Billion Over 2 Years for Sitting on Cash

 The banking industry has benefited from the Federal Reserve’s measures to control inflation.
 Over the past two years, the U.S. central bank paid out more than $400 billion to banks and money market funds in interest payments and other transactions meant to curb lending to fight inflation, based on data published by the Fed as of July 1.

 The Fed has been authorized by Congress to pay interest on reserves and has done so since 2008.
 For many years, the interest was only about 0.1 percent as the Fed was keeping rates near zero.
-In 2022, however, inflation spiked to 9 percent annual rate, prompting the Fed to rapidly raise the rates.
+In 2022, however, inflation spiked to a 9 percent annual rate, prompting the Fed to rapidly raise the rates.

-Interest on reserves creates a strong incentive for banks to only lend at rates higher than what the Fed offers since leaving deposits in their Fed accounts requires virtually no work and no risk.
+Interest on reserves creates a strong incentive for banks to only lend at rates higher than what the Fed offers because leaving deposits in their Fed accounts requires virtually no work and no risk.

 The Fed is using this mechanism to tighten credit, depress demand, and thus ease price inflation pressure.
 Constraining lending also reduces the amount of dollars in circulation because banks de facto create new money as they issue loans.
 The new money then leaves circulation when the loans are repaid.

-Reverse repos have dropped from a peak of over $2.5 trillion on Dec.
+Reverse repos have dropped from a peak of more than $2.5 trillion on Dec.
 30, 2022, to some $660 billion on June 28.

 Americans may have noticed the high interest rates in mortgages and car loans, but also in interest offered by banks on deposits.